How Much Is My NHS Pension Worth?

 Commutation Rate - £12 lump sum per £1 pension

-3. The cash Equivalent Value (CEV)
+3. The cash Equivalent Value (CEV OR CETV)

 This is the figure that confuses people most.
 It looks like a “pot value” — but it is not.